 To create a new material that’s a texture, follow these steps:

-In the Colors browser, click the Textures Palette tab (the one with the brick icon).
+In the Colors panel, click the Textures Palette tab (the one with the brick icon).

 Select the collection where you want the new material to appear.

 In the dialog box that appears, select an image file for your texture.